 Tif Greening: As doula I have to say that my thoughts are not really the ones that count.
 I am here to support my client: emotionally, physically and informationally.
 We love to support moms in all environments.
 Our goal is to educate and support.
 If we have mom's that are on the fence then we can share with them our knowledge and some resources for them to make a more informed decision.

-3. How important is it to have a birth plan before giving birth?
+3. Tips for giving birth - How important is it to have a birth plan before giving birth?

 Dr. Capet: I think they are great!
 I pass out a 'Birthing Preferences form' and go over it with each one of my patients.
 The are helpful for a variety of reasons.
 First, it gets the patients involved and prepared for the labor, delivery, and postpartum care.
 Secondly, it helps guide the hospital staff to cater to your desires and needs.
 Our job is to help you achieve your goals so long as it is medically safe.
 Think healthy mom and baby = happy mom and baby!
 But keep in mind, a plan is just that, a plan.
 Always think of plan A,B, and C!
 They are not written in stone.
 Just because you said you wanted a natural delivery doesn't mean you can't change your mind and vice versa.
 The key to becoming and parent and of course parenting if flexibility!
 Also, everyone tends to hyper focus on the labor process!
 Remember to keep in perspective that this 12-24 hrs is a very short window of time on the grand scheme of motherhood!
 I find that the real challenge for most moms is the "4th trimester" or 4th stage of L&D. Breastfeeding, sleep training, and maintaining healthy relationships with your spouse, partner, family and support system etc. Preparation for what happens immediately after birth is often overlooked.